ib-ruby/ib-ruby/README.md

 any number of bugs, known or unknown, which might cause you to lose money if you use it.
 You've been warned.

-__It is specifically NOT RECOMMENDED that this code be used for live trading.__

 This code is not sanctioned or supported by Interactive Brokers This software is available under the LGPL.
 See the file LICENSE for full licensing details.

 ## REQUIREMENTS: